erossini/BlazorMarkdownEditor/README.md

 The result is a nice Markdown Editor like in the following screenshot.

 ![markdown-editor-example](https://user-images.githubusercontent.com/9497415/148641050-653f6101-7099-4d76-9a59-45a44e32a275.gif)

+## Limitation
+In the current implementation, some Markdig extensions are not working.
+For example, adding a `mermaid` code, won't create a graph.

 ## Other Blazor components
 - [DataTable for Blazor](https://www.puresourcecode.com/dotnet/net-core/datatable-component-for-blazor/): DataTable component for Blazor WebAssembly and Blazor Server